New Mexico authorities describe caregivers’ torture of disabled woman who died

 “The abuse and neglect that she endured was horrific and the injuries she sustained are among the worst I have seen in my career as a prosecutor,” Torrez said.
 “This was torture.
 There’s really no other word for it.”

-Three people were arrested and charged Wednesday with abuse and neglect following an investigation that began with the stop at the U.S.-Mexico border in April.
+Three people were arrested and charged Wednesday with abuse and neglect following an investigation that began with the stop at the U.S.-Mexico border in late February.

 The case spurred a statewide review of New Mexico’s entire developmentally disabled waiver system.
 Social workers spent weeks conducting individual wellness checks on thousands of developmentally disabled people who receive care through the federally-funded waiver program.